harlanw/seciotcrgb/README.md

 # seciotcrgb

-Enables the use of ADS7846 touchscreen with spidev1.0.
-This combination is currently unsupported by existing overlays.
+The combination of the ADS7846 touchscreen alongside spidev1.0 (SPI1) was required for this project.
+This combination was unsupported by existing overlays so I made a new one to support it and uploaded it here.

 ## Installing
+From the Raspberry Pi:
 ```
 git clone https://github.com/harlanw/seciotcrgb
 make install
 ```

+Do not forget to update your `config.txt` file.
+An example config has been included for reference.

 ## Board Render